yuri-pochepko/documentation/source/content/bots-and-indexing.md

 User-agent: SemrushBot-SA
 User-agent: PowerMapper
 User-agent: Swiftbot
+User-agent: PetalBot
 Allow: /
 ```

-Additionally, Pantheon's edge layer adds the [`X-Robots-Tag: noindex` HTTP header](https://developers.google.com/webmasters/control-crawl-index/docs/robots_meta_tag) when serving requests from platform domains (e.g. `live-site-name.pantheonsite.io`).
+Additionally, Pantheon's edge layer adds the [`X-Robots-Tag: noindex` HTTP header](https://developers.google.com/webmasters/control-crawl-index/docs/robots_meta_tag) when serving requests from platform domains (e.g., `live-site-name.pantheonsite.io`).
 This instructs most bots/crawlers not to index the page and prevents it from being returned in search results.
+Please note that not all bots/crawlers respect `robots.txt`.
+For those bots and crawlers, consider using PHP to [Block User Agents in Drupal or WordPress](/optimize-site-traffic#block-user-agents-in-drupal-or-wordpress).

 ### Indexing Before You Launch

 The `pantheonsite.io` domains are intended for development use and cannot be used for production.
 While Drupal and WordPress both generate their own `robots.txt` file by default, a custom or CMS-standard `robots.txt` will only work on Live environments with a custom domain.
 Adding sub-domains (i.e. `dev.example.com`, `test.example.com`) for DEV or TEST will remove the `X-Robots-Tag: noindex` header only, but still serve the Pantheon `robots.txt` from the platform domain.

 To support pre-launch SEO and site search testing, we allow the following bots access to platform domains: